Bug #2407

 Does it work if you specify an absolute path to the module(s) in pkgsrc there?

-Updated by srussell 10 months ago
+Updated by srussell over 8 years ago

 I'm not sure about your last question.
 I'm adding the pam-krb5 package alone, to use with login, xdm and the like.
 So the problem is not with any specific package.
 Theses clients are not aware of the existence of pam-krb5 itself.
 For what I understand, all path specifications can only be done in /etc/pam.d.